MurdoMaclachlan/ToR-Repost-Collection/lgbtplus/sayori-drake/sayori-drake.md

-*Image Transcription: Sayori Meme*
+*Image Transcription: Meme*

 ---

-[*The image is the Drake dabbing meme modified to use images of Sayori from Doki Doki Literature Club.*]
+[*The meme shows two images of Sayori, from "Doki Doki Literature Club", with text to the right of each image.*]

+---

 |Image|Text|
 |:-|:-|